5 Hacks To Get Your Resume Past The Job Killing Resume Robots

 Making sure the ATS can read your resume is the first step towards beating them.
 As of now, Word doc and pure text are the universal languages that you can safely assume to be legible to all ATS.
 Make sure to never include any tables or pictures in your resume as they won’t be able to read those either.
 Though there have been on-going efforts to accommodate other file formats such as PDF and RTF, it’s never worth taking this unnecessary risk.

-Remember that even if you don’t have something like Microsoft Word, it doesn’t necessarily mean you can’t save your resume in a Word doc format.
+Remember that even if you don’t have something like Microsoft Word, it doesn’t necessarily mean you can’t save and edit your resume in a Word doc format.
 Free online tools such as Google Docs can easily be saved in this format.

 Don’t get creative with titles